jumpinjackie/forge-e33-mod/design/notes.md

 E33 or EXP

-# Creature Type Design Constraints
+# Creature Type and Mechanical Design Constraints

 Unfortunately the world of Expedition 33 is not very diverse in terms of creature types (blame the painter's lack of originality!).